 I don’t know if any of you guys have heard of that, but that’s where you work for 50 minutes and then take a 10-minute break, and there are timers that you can download for your computers to help you remember to take those breaks, that’ll go off.

-Susan Fennema: I’m a firm believer in creating your routine or even say you’re at the home commute.
+I’m a firm believer in creating your routine or even say you’re at the home commute.
 You don’t want to just fall out of bed and start working.
 That’s also not healthy.
 Although some, maybe you do, maybe that is part of your routine.
 If you wake up alive and full of creativity and you’ve been not sleeping because you’ve been dealing with those problems in your head all night and now you’re ready to solve them right off the bat, any of those things, maybe that’s your routine.
 But build it, put it together.
-I get up, I do a few little chores, like making the bed, I walk the dog, I do some spiritual reading, I make breakfast.
-I do quick 25-minute aerobic or yoga, then take a shower and then I’m working, and I’m still usually working by 8:30.
+I get up.
+I do a few little chores, like making the bed.
+Then, I walk the dog, followed by some spiritual reading.
+I make breakfast.
+I do a quick 25-minute aerobic or yoga.
+Then take a shower, and then I’m working.
+And I’m still usually working by 8:30.
 I’m an early riser.

 Michelle: Earlier, you were talking, well, two things I’ll say, on the time management part of things.
 I did a post on Small Business Triage, what they call the priority matrix, where you can determine this is urgent, got to get it done, or it’s important but it can wait.
 You set that matrix for your day is very helpful and it flows from day to day to day until you complete all the chores.
 But earlier, you were also talking about the team, our teams, and sharing too much with the team, and that becomes a challenge because there are so many rumors out there, especially gearing up to all the closings and stay at home orders.
 What do you suggest trying to help people not get caught up in that drama and they’re sharing misinformation within the team?

-Susan Fennema: There are a lot of positives that are coming out of this.
-Families are eating dinner together again, people are learning to cook, people are finishing that sweater that they’ve been meaning to knit for five years.
-So there are positives, and if you can start with that and try to keep that upbeat and also try to remember this is not forever, it feels like it a lot because when you start thinking about this just started two weeks ago, doesn’t it feel like we’ve all been living this forever?
+There are a lot of positives that are coming out of this.
+Families are eating dinner together again.
+People are learning to cook.
+People are finishing that sweater that they’ve been meaning to knit for five years.
+So there are positives.
+And, if you can start with that and try to keep that upbeat and also try to remember this is not forever.
+It feels like it a lot because when you start thinking about this just started two weeks ago, doesn’t it feel like we’ve all been living this forever?
 It’s not forever.
-This is temporary, it will end.
+This is temporary; it will end.
 We are suffering through it.
 There is a lot of stress, but if you can hang on, the end is coming and this too will pass.
 We will sort through it, we will figure it out.

-Susan Fennema: If you’re in it with them together, if you’re helping them to sort through some of those fears and making sure that they know, “Hey, listen, I am applying for the stimulus, I do have full intention of hiring you back as soon as humanly possible,” this gives them hope.
-It’s not unrealistic to hope, it’s real.
-So that’s what I would suggest, is try to just limit those, turn it to a positive, feel free to interrupt them and just cut them off.
+If you’re in it with them together, if you’re helping them to sort through some of those fears and making sure that they know, “Hey, listen, I am applying for the stimulus.
+I do have full intention of hiring you back as soon as humanly possible,” this gives them hope.
+It’s not unrealistic to hope; it’s real.
+So that’s what I would suggest.
+Try to just limit those, turn it to a positive, feel free to interrupt them and just cut them off.
 We’re not talking about that in this call, it’s a 15-minute call to get our priorities straight.
 Let’s not go down that rabbit hole.